Laughing Rooster Eats

 Doubling a box cake mix can mean tricky pan selection.
 I recommend baking 2 cakes instead of trying to double the recipe.

-How to zest a lemon?
+How do I zest a lemon?

 First, wash lemons under cool running water and scrub the surface with a soft bristle vegetable brush.